-OEM is responsible for emergency documents and Board approved policies, including the County’s Disaster Preparedness guide, aerial support for wildfires, fire restrictions and coordinating animal shelters during an emergency.
-They oversee the wildland fire handcrew that specialize in remote wildland fires that engines cannot access.
+OEM is responsible for emergency documents and Board approved policies, including the County’s Disaster Preparedness guide, aerial support for wildfires, fire restrictions, and coordinating animal shelters during an emergency.
+They oversee the wildland fire handcrew that specializes in remote wildland fires that engines cannot access.
 OEM also provides information on evacuation plans, planning and building an emergency kit and more.

 We rely on our generous and hardworking OEM volunteers to prepare for, respond to and recover from emergencies.

 Sign up for wildfire information and other emergency notifications.